ryanwyg/Chicago-Data-Package/README.md

 The app is made into two sections, a spatial data explorer section (“The Maps”) and a non-spatial data explorer section(“The Tables”).
 Both use sidebars to select specific variables of interest, and has the functionality for downloading the data.
+If you are interested in further developing this app, or help trouble shooting, feel free to refer to the "ChicagoDataExplorer" RMD file.

 Known Issues
 ------------